top of page

 What Is Autism?

-Autism is a common neurodevelopmental and neurodivergent condition that affects individuals in unique ways.
+Autism is a common neurodevelopmental difference and neurodivergence that affects individuals in unique ways.

-As a result of these neurological differences, autistic individuals may experience various traits, such as sensory issues, difficulties with rejection, emotional dysregulation, challenges with hygiene and communication, imposter syndrome, and burnout
+As a result of these neurological differences, autistic individuals may experience various traits, such as difficulties with rejection and challenges with hygiene and communication.

 What Is Autistic Inertia?